 - User Self-Registration.
-Allows non-authenticated users to register to your site on their own.
+Let non-authenticated users register to your site on their own.
 You can add additional security features like email verification, knowledge-based authentication (KBA) security questions, Google reCAPTCHA, and custom plugins to add to your User Self-Registration process. - Knowledge-based authentication security questions.
 Supports the capability to present security questions during the registration process.
 When enabled, the user is prompted to enter answers to pre-configured or custom security questions.
-Then, during the forgotten password or forgotten username process, the user is presented with the security questions and must answer them correctly to continue the process. - Forgotten password reset.
-Allows registered users already in your system to reset their passwords.
+Then, during the forgotten password or forgotten username process, the user is presented with the security questions, and must answer them correctly to continue the process. - Forgotten password reset.
+Lets registered users already in your system reset their passwords.
 The default password policy is set in the underlying directory server and requires a minimum password length of eight characters by default.
 If security questions are enabled, users must also correctly answer their pre-configured security questions before resetting their passwords. - Forgotten username support.
-Allows users to retrieve their forgotten usernames.
+Lets users retrieve their forgotten usernames.
 If security questions are enabled, users must also correctly answer their pre-configured security questions before retrieving their usernames. - Google reCAPTCHA plugin.
 Supports the ability to add a Google reCAPTCHA plugin to the registration page.
-This plug-in protects against any software bots that may be used against your site.

-- Configurable plugins.
+This plugin protects against any software bots that may be used against your site. - Configurable plugins.
 Supports the ability to add plugins to customize the user services process flow.
 You can develop your custom code and drop the .jar file into your container. - Customizable confirmation emails.
-Supports the ability to customize or localize confirmation email in plain text or HTML. - Password policy configuration.
+Supports the ability to customize or localize confirmation emails in plain text or HTML. - Password policy configuration.
 Supports password policy configuration, which is enforced by the underlying DS server and manually aligned with frontend UI templates.
-The default password policy requires a password with a minimum length of eight characters. - Self-registration user attribute whitelist.
-Supports attribute allow lists that let you specify the attributes that can be set by users during account creation.
+The default password policy requires a password with a minimum length of eight characters.

+• Self-registration user attribute whitelist.
+Supports attribute whitelisting, which lets you specify which attributes can be set by the user during account creation.